mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 Benefits:

 -   Completely prevents conflicts from occurring!
-    -   Could actually be best -performing strategy in high-concurrency environments.
+    -   Could actually be best-performing strategy in high-concurrency environments

 Drawbacks